IAIO Qaher-313: Unmanned aerial vehicle

+On February 6th 2025, the UAV variant of the Qaher-313 was revealed as the JAS 313, a naval drone with two versions, one that is 60% and one that is 20% the size of the original.

 Doubts of viability of aircraft

 There has been no independent verification of the status of development of this aircraft and some commentators have even claimed that the aircraft is a hoax, or a "laughable fake".
 Media sources outside of Iran have raised the possibility that the demonstrated aircraft would not be able to meet stated performance and / or that it may be a scale prototype or mockup, with Cyrus Amini, a BBC News Persian Service journalist claiming that the aircraft "looks like a cheap copy of the American F22".
 Iran does not release technical details on its arsenals, so many of its claims about the aircraft are impossible to verify.

 According to Flight Global, unnamed Israeli experts say the "indigenous fighter jet" Iran presented on 2 February is nothing more than a "very sleek plastic model".
 Further, the canopy appears to be constructed of "basic plastic," the air intakes are unusually small and "The whole impression is of some plastic parts pasted to an old flying platform".
 One expert says the cockpit and ejection seat seem real, but the Qaher-313 displayed seemed too small to be a capable fighter.
 A photo of the cockpit shows a simple glass cockpit design using civilian avionics from Dynon Avionics and Garmin, which are normally found on much less sophisticated general aviation aircraft.
 The markings on the backup airspeed indicator in this photo seem unrealistic, suggesting a stall speed in landing configuration of merely 70 kn and a never exceed speed of about 260 kn; values more likely to be found on a small turboprop aircraft.
 Video footage showing the plane airborne could have been a radio-controlled model aircraft.
 Poor-quality footage posted on the internet provided no sense of scale for the platform being flown and also failed to show its take-off or landing.
 Its stealth claims have also been called into question, having no visible weapons carrying capability, either internally or externally.
-Iran has stated that the videos are of small radio controlled jet and propeller models and not the full size airplane.
-Furthermore, the animation provided by the designers shows two internal weapons bay under the wings.